Change

 Achieving a Carbon-neutral World

 Combined application of multiple technologies is essential for the IHI Group to contribute to achieving carbon neutrality by 2050.
-Consequently, the Group is simultaneously developing a variety of technologies, including replacement into CO2-free fuels, carbon recycling, and energy management systems.
+Consequently, the Group is simultaneously developing a variety of technologies, including fuel substitution into CO2-free fuels and carbon recycling.

 During the transition period toward carbon neutrality, it is also necessary to research and develop technologies for enhancing the efficiency of existing power generation plants and for reducing CO2 emissions from them.